savonet/liquidshop/3-old/index.md

 Schedule
 --------

-The workshop will be held on Tuesday 30 May 2023.
+The workshop was be held on Tuesday 30 May 2023.

 The tentative schedule is the following, and still subject to changes